moorcode/algorithms-and-data-structures/role-playing-game/README.md

     ```

 120. Now you can build the `attack` function.
 First, update the text message to say `'The <monster name> attacks.'`, replacing `<monster name>` with the name of the monster.
 Remember you can use the concatenation operator for this.

+121. On a new line, use the addition assignment operator(`+=`), to add the string `' You attack it with your <weapon>.'` to the text value, replacing `<weapon>` with the player's current weapon.
+Additionally, remember that this line of text starts with a space so it will properly display.